 Our eyes immediately gravitated on the menu to the Italian Beef sandwich, a Chicago staple.
 Also catching our eyes was menudo, a New Mexico favorite among intrepid diners.
 The menu has four sections, the first of which lists three Polish sausage options.
 Six hot dogs (including Chicago-style and a New Yorker) precede twelve sandwich options (including Angus hamburgers) on the menu.
 The “specialties” section of the menu lists the Polish specialties along with the aforementioned menudo as well as blood sausage.

-4 April 2015: During our second visit, Mark surprised us with a complimentary bowl of Ukrainian Borscht served piping hot.
+4 April 2015: During our second visit, Mark surprised us with a complimentary bowl of Ukrainian Borschtserved piping hot.
 The borscht is made by Mark’s talented wife and is as comforting and delicious as any vegetarian soup you’ll find in the Duke City.
 A light, savory meatless broth redolent with cabbage and beets (accounting for its reddish hue) includes potatoes, carrots, kidney beans and jut a tinge of salt and pepper.
 It’s a wonderful soup!
 As with some soups in which beets are an ingredient, there are elements of sweet and sour that make this a unique soup.
 It’s always served hot which makes it a very popular wintertime soup.

-21 November 2014: It’s not often (if ever) the term Russian Roulette elicits smiles, but at the Red Rock Deli you just might find yourself drooling at the mention.
+20 February 2022: It’s not often (if ever) the term Russian Roulette elicits smiles, but at the Red Rock Deli you just might find yourself drooling at the mention.
 Russian Roulette is a mix of six different kinds of pierogi (a sweet Russian Roulette option offers six different kinds of pierogi with sweet stuffing) from among the nine variants of savory stuffing available at Red Rock).
-For a pittance, you can have the pierogi fried with onions and bacon.
+For a pittance, you can have the Russian Roulette fried with onions and bacon.
 It’s a winning combination.

 The pierogi are about the size of a Chinese dim sum dumpling or about two bites worth.
 They’re served with a generous dollop of sour cream, not that it’s needed when you can scoop them up with crispy bacon and onions fried to a pearlescent sheen.
 Among the nine available options with which the pierogi can be stuffed are potato, sauerkraut, ground meat, cabbage and spinach.
 All are very good with our very favorite being the spinach stuffing.
 In our increasingly cosmopolitan world in which the unusual and unique are embraced, it’s nice to enjoy old-fashioned and traditional pierogi.

 4 April 2015: Pyzy, yet another form of Polish dumplings, may be difficult to pronounce (try saying pyzy five times fast), but they’re delicious to eat.
 Unlike the pierogies on the menu whose wrappers could pass for those used on Chinese dumplings, these are most assuredly and unmistakably potato dumplings.
 They even look like boiled potatoes with a doughy wrapper made from potatoes and stuffed with meat.
 Texturally, they’re soft and pliable as dumpling wrappers tend to be.
 The meat stuffing is nicely seasoned and complements the wrappers very well.
 Don’t forget to pay the pittance for having them fried with onions and bacon, a combination which improves everything.

 21 November 2014: Of the three Polish sausage options, we couldn’t pass up the one anadiplotic name–Polish Polish, a hot dog style sandwich with Polish sausage, brown mustard and pickled jalapeños.
 What you’ll notice first about the Polish Polish is the bolillo-style bread which resembles the bread used on Sonoran hot dogs.
-Mark procures this bread from Colorado where the higher altitude produces bread of exceptionally quality.
+Alisa bakes this bread from Colorado where the higher altitude produces bread of exceptionally quality.
 It’s so good you’ll want to use it on all your future sausage and hot dogs.
-It has a dense and crusty exterior and a soft, pillowy interior.
-The Polish sausage nestled within that bread is procured from Chicago and is sliced diagonally.
-It’s a coarse, garlicky and smoky sausage with a natural casing that snaps when you bite into it.
-The pearlescent onions and pickled jalapeños complement the sausage very well.

 4 April 2015: One of the more interesting items on a very interesting menu has the curious name “Lincoln Pork Sandwich.”
 It’s easy for Chicago transplants (and those of us married to them) to assume this sandwich is named for Lincoln Park, a community area in northeast Chicago bordering Lake Michigan.
 Instead, Mark will explain, the sandwich has everything to do with the cost of pork.
 When pork was a relatively inexpensive meat, he could afford to sell the sandwich for five dollars, the denomination sporting Abe Lincoln’s stoic countenance.
 Today the sandwich is priced at just south of eight dollars.
 When the rising cost of pork forces a price escalation to ten dollars, the sandwich will be renamed the Hamilton Pork Sandwich.
 Alexander Hamilton is the face on the ten dollar bill.